-Command Description Command Description ECON Value (Normal Mode) (Power-On Default) (ULOAD Mode) 01H READ Results in 4 bytes in the Flash/EE data memory, addressed by the page address EADRH/L, being read into EDATA 1 to 4.
+ECON Value Command Description (Normal Mode) (Power-On Default) Command Description (ULOAD Mode) 01H READ Results in four bytes in the Flash/EE data memory, addressed by the page address EADRH/L, being read into EDATA 1 to 4.
 Not Implemented.
 Use the MOVC instruction.
-02H WRITE Results in 4 bytes in EDATA1-4 being written to the Flash/EE data memory, at the page address given by EADRH.
-(0 ≤ EADRH < 0400H) Note: The 4 bytes in the page being addressed must be pre-erased.
-Results in bytes 0-255 of internal XRAM being written to the 256 bytes of Flash/EE program memory at the page address given by EADRH/L (0 ≤ EADRH/L < E0H) Note: The 256 bytes in the page being addressed must be pre-erased.
+02H WRITE Results in four bytes in EDATA1-A4 being written to the Flash/EE data memory, at the page address given by EADRH/L ($0 \le EADRH/L < 0400H$) Note: The four bytes in the page being addressed must be pre-erased.
+Results in bytes 0-255 of internal XRAM being written to the 256 bytes of Flash/EE program memory at the page address given by EADRH. ($0 \le EADRH < E0H$) Note: The 256 bytes in the page being addressed must be pre-erased.
 03H Reserved Command Reserved Command 04H VERIFY Verifies if the data in EDATA1-4 is contained in the page address given by EADRH/L. A subsequent read of the ECON SFR will result in a 0 being read if the verification is valid, or a nonzero value being read to indicate an invalid verification.
 Not Implemented.
 Use the MOVC and MOVX instructions to verify the WRITE in software.
-05H ERASE PAGE Results in the erase of the 4 bytes page of Flash/EE data memory addressed by the page address EADRH/L Results in the 64-bytes page of Flash/EE program memory, addressed by the byte address EADRH/L being erased.
+05H ERASE PAGE Results in the erase of the 4-bytes page of Flash/EE data memory addressed by the page address EADRH/L Results in the 64-byte page of Flash/EE program memory, addressed by the byte address EADRH/L being erased.
 EADRL can equal any of 64 locations within the page.
-A new page starts whenever EADRL is equal to 00H, 40H, 80H, or COH 06H ERASE ALL Results in the erase of entire 4 Kbytes of Flash/EE data memory.
-Results in the erase of the entire 56 Kbytes of ULOAD Flash/EE program memory 81H READBYTE Results in the byte in the Flash/EE data memory, addressed by the byte address EADRH/L, being read into EDATA1.
-(0 ≤ EADRH/L ≤ 0FFFH).
+A new page starts whenever EADRL is equal to 00H, 40H, 80H, or C0H.
+06H ERASE ALL Results in the erase of entire four Kbytes of Flash/EE data memory.
+Results in the erase of the entire 56 Kbytes of ULOAD Flash/EE program memory.
+81H READBYTE Results in the byte in the Flash/EE data memory, addressed by the byte address EADRH/L, being read into EDATA1. ($0 \le \text{EADRH/L} \le 0\text{FFFH}$).
 Not Implemented.
 Use the MOVC command.
-82H WRITEBYTE Results in the byte in EDATA1 being written into Flash/EE data memory, at the byte address EADRH/L. Results in the byte in EDATA1 being written into Flash/EE program memory at the byte address EADRH/L (0 ≤ EADRH/L ≤ DFFFH) 0FH EXULOAD Leaves the ECON instructions to operate on the Flash/EE data memory.
-Enters normal mode directing subsequent ECON instructions to operate on the Flash/EE data memory F0H ULOAD Enters ULOAD mode, directing subsequent ECON instructions to operate on the Flash/EE program memory.
-Leaves the ECON Instructions to operate on the Flash/EE program memory.
+82H WRITEBYTE Results in the byte in EDATA1 being written into Flash/EE data memory, at the byte address EADRH/L. Results in the byte in EDATA1 being written into Flash/EE program memory at the byte address EADRH/L (0 ≤ EADRH/L ≤ DFFFH).
+0FH EXULOAD Leaves the ECON instructions to operate on the Flash/EE data memory.
+Enters Normal mode, directing subsequent ECON instructions to operate on the Flash/EE data memory.
+F0H ULOAD Enters ULOAD mode, directing subsequent ECON instructions to operate on the Flash/EE program memory.
+Leaves the ECON instructions to operate on the Flash/EE program memory.